JOIN US FOR AN EVENING BEYOND THE ORDINARY

 xChanges are Redwing Institute experiential gatherings beyond the ordinary.

 We invite you to join us at our upcoming Redwing Institute EARTH Day xChange Event.
 We will explore our natural world through film, food, insight from thought-provoking invited speakers and engaging activities.
 At our EARTH Day xChange, you will have an opportunity to learn, share and meet like-minded & like-hearted individuals.
 In true Redwing Institute fashion, we will be building in some fun, interactive, experiential activities to get you mingling.
-Since we believe in doing well and doing good, 1% of the profits from this event will be donated to Forests Ontario.
+Since we believe in doing well and doing good, 1% of the profits from this event will be donated to an organization focused on environmental maintenance and preservation in Canada.

 We will be screening the latest documentary from Patagonia Films.